t-aize/t-aize/README.md

 **Backend Engineer & Infrastructure Developer** | 5+ years crafting high-performance systems and developer tools

-> Currently exploring **Zig** while building the next generation of Discord tooling and backend infrastructure.
+> Previously specialized in **Zig** and Discord tooling.
+Currently taking a step back from development to explore new horizons.

 ---

-## 🚀 What I Do
+## 🚀 What I Did

-I specialize in **backend engineering** and **infrastructure development**, with a focus on:
+I specialized in **backend engineering** and **infrastructure development**, with a focus on:

-- **High-Performance APIs** - Building scalable backend services with modern TypeScript/Node.js
+- **High-Performance APIs** - Built scalable backend services with modern TypeScript/Node.js
-- **Developer Tools & Libraries** - Creating efficient, type-safe packages for the JavaScript ecosystem
+- **Developer Tools & Libraries** - Created efficient, type-safe packages for the JavaScript ecosystem
-- **Database Architecture** - Designing robust data layers with SQL and NoSQL solutions
+- **Database Architecture** - Designed robust data layers with SQL and NoSQL solutions
 - **Infrastructure Automation** - DevOps practices for reliable deployments and monitoring

-**Status:** Student & Freelancer | Open to collaborations and opportunities
+**Status:** Taking a break from development | Exploring new professional paths

 ---